jstarczewski/Fizykor3/README.md

 - [x] RxJava | RxAndroid
 - [x] MathView (my own third party view library for kotlin)
 ## Future of Fizykor
 I set myself a goal to publish Fizykor in 2018.
 Now app is working, but there are several issues that I will add and then solve.
-Tje biggest problem is the amount of memory app needs.
-I have an idea of restructure the data to smaller sections and display or example, 3 or 5 equations in one RecyclerView "objects".
+The biggest problem is the amount of memory app needs.
 In the nearest furure I would like to:
 - [ ] Get rid of useless activities and refactor code to one activity with multiple fragments.
 - [ ] Refactor code to use Android navigation library instead of using raw intents.
 - [ ] Refactor code so it uses RecyclerView.